Nota-NetsPresso/RaCGEval/README.md

 We define annotation criteria for determining whether a user query can be answered based on a specified API database.
 User queries usually consist of multiple requests.
 If all of the requests can be resolved using the library's APIs, the query is annotated as **answerable**.
 If only some of the requests can be resolved, it is annotated as **partially answerable**.
 If none of the requests can be resolved, it is annotated as **unanswerable**.

 ### Selected Libraries
 We selected *private libraries* that code language models have not been trained on.
 These *private libraries* ensure that the evaluation of answerability verification is independent of the prior knowledge of the code language models.
 Since code language models lack prior knowledge of the private libraries, they should heavily rely on retrieved APIs to generate responses for user queries.
-RaCAV includes the following 4 libraries:
+RaCGEval includes the following 4 libraries:

 - [**NetsPressoEval**](https://nota-netspresso.github.io/PyNetsPresso/description.html): Library for training, compressing, deploying, and benchmarking neural models on various hardware.
 - [**TorchDataEval**](https://github.com/microsoft/PyCodeGPT/tree/main/apicoder): Originated from TorchData, a beta library for modular data loading framework and efficient data pipelines.